natnael121/micron/README.md

 # Multi-User Restaurant Menu Platform

-A comprehensive, production-ready platform where restaurant owners can create and manage their own digital menus with advanced ordering capabilities and multi-department management.
+A comprehensive, production-ready platform where restaurant owners can create and manage their own digital menus with advanced ordering capabilities, POS integration, delivery platform connectivity, and multi-department management.

 ## 🚀 Features Overview